Krisha100/WhatsApp-Clone/README.md

 ## WhatsApp-Clone Overview

 WhatsApp-Clone is a front-end application built using React Native with Expo, TypeScript and React Navigation v5.
 The Chats tab shows a list of people and the last message received in a vertically scrollable form.
-Each individual ChatRoom screen has the list of texts between main user and person on other end with some other functionalities and buttons.
-The Contacts screen accessed by pressing little sqaure icon on bottom right it displays a list of contacts with last message.
+Each individual Chat screen has the list of texts between main user and person on other end with some other functionalities and buttons.
+The Contacts screen accessed by pressing little sqaure icon on bottom right, displays a list of contacts with last message.

 ## Demonstrations